objcio/articles/2015-02-10-camera-capture-on-ios.md

 Finally, we want to capture the high-resolution image, so we call the `captureStillImageAsynchronouslyFromConnection(connection, completionHandler)` method on the camera device.
 When the data is read, the completion handler will be called on an unspecified thread.

-If the still image output was set up to use the JPEG codec, either via the session `.Photo` preset or via the device's output settings, the `sampleBuffer` returned contains the image's metadata, i.e. EXIF data and also the detected faces — if enabled in the `AVCaptureMetadataOutput`:
+If the still image output was set up to use the JPEG codec, either via the session `.Photo` preset or via the device's output settings, the `sampleBuffer` returned contains the image's metadata, i.e. Exif data and also the detected faces — if enabled in the `AVCaptureMetadataOutput`:

 ```swift
 dispatch_async(sessionQueue) { () -> Void in